mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 ![image](/blog/2020-03-16-advanced-git-tbilisi-free-university/code-coverage-1.png)

-Ah, it appears we aren't explicitly adding a test to verify that the SiteURL is initialized differently when EnableDeveloper is true.
+Ah, it appears we aren't explicitly adding a test to verify that the `SiteURL` is initialized differently when `EnableDeveloper` is `true`.
 Let's add that now.

 ```go
 func TestConfigEnableDeveloper(t *testing.T) {